Flights at Auckland Airport cancelled and delayed after second consecutive day of fog

 Thick fog has led to cancellations and delays of regional flights at Auckland Airport this morning.

-Air New Zealand said 12 regional flights have been cancelled and six had been delayed.
+Air New Zealand said 22 regional flights have been cancelled and 14 had been delayed.

 Two Christchurch flights had also been delayed, but flights to Wellington, Dunedin and Queenstown were unaffected by the fog.
 International flights were still running to schedule.